buildbuddy-io/buildbuddy/website/blog/meet-buildbuddy-workflows.md

 We've used BuildBuddy Workflows on our own repos for the past few months, comparing them side-by-side with our existing CI solution built on GitHub Actions with BuildBuddy RBE and Remote Caching enabled.

-By leveraging warm, hosted, Bazel processes as well as BuildBuddy's remote caching and execution, Workflows dramatically sped up our CI runs.
+By leveraging warm, hosted, Bazel processes, as well as BuildBuddy's remote caching and execution, Workflows dramatically sped up our CI runs.
 Compared to our previous solution (which used BuildBuddy RBE and Remote Caching on GitHub Runners), we reduced the median duration by nearly **8X** &mdash; with most CI runs completing in just a few seconds.